-Following consultation with School Forum Rotherham has now submitted the DSG Deficit Recovery plan to the DfE.
-The DSG deficit recovery plan is predominantly linked to resolving the budget pressures in the High Needs Block which had a £5.1m overspend in 2018/19.
-As part of the short term strategy to address the annual pressures a disapplication request was submitted to the Secretary of State to transfer £2.8m from the Schools Block to the High Needs Block in 2019/20.
+The DSG deficit recovery plan is predominantly linked to resolving the budget pressures in the High Needs Block which had a £4.634m overspend in 2019/20.
+As part of the short term strategy to address the annual pressures a disapplication request was submitted to the Secretary of State to transfer £2.9m from the Schools Block to the High Needs Block in 2020/21.
 This request was approved.

-An Social and Emotional Mental Health Strategy for Rotherham (to deliver 125 places) is currently being implemented and will set out a number of partnership activities to address the needs of children with SEMH effectively and reduce demand for higher tier services, including alternative provision.

-A Special Educational Needs Sufficiency Strategy has been completed and was been presented to Cabinet in May 2019.
-The Sufficiency strategy aims to increase the number of schools places in Rotherham for children with SEND thus reducing high cost out of area spending.
-Other aspects of the sufficiency strategy will concentrate on supporting mainstream schools and academies to become increasingly inclusive and thus reduce pressures on special school places.
+A Social and Emotional Mental Health (SEMH) Strategy for Rotherham (to deliver 125 places) is now nearing completion with most provisions now operating, and sets out a number of partnership activities to address the needs of children with SEMH effectively and dampen the demand for higher tier services, including alternative provision.
+Following on from the SEMH strategy, the Special Educational Needs Sufficiency Strategy was agreed by Cabinet in May 2019, the Sufficiency Strategy aims to further increase the number of schools places in Rotherham for children with SEND (111 places) and reduce the need for high cost placements.
+Other aspects of the Sufficiency Strategy will concentrate on supporting mainstream schools and academies to become increasingly more inclusive and thus reduce pressures on special school places.